ZRE-Services/handling_of_sequencing_data/README.md

     BIReports -->|access| Customer2
 ```

-_Figure 1: Overview of ZRE shotgun data pipeline as of 24.02.28_
+_Figure 1: Overview of ZRE Sequencing Data Pipeline as of 24.02.28_

 ## 2. How to set up a new user on local server zymo-hilde01